-Death by Chocolate Cheesecake
+Death by Chocolate Cheesecake is a true chocoholic’s dream come true!

-This Death by Chocolate Cheesecake recipe is for true chocoholics only.
-It’s the definition of chocolate decadence.
 There’s chocolate in FOUR forms: chocolate graham cracker crust, double chocolate filling (both cocoa powder and melted chocolate), and a chocolate ganache topping.

 Besides the delightful chocolate flavor, the texture in this recipe is simply incredible.
 You get that perfect contrast of a slightly crunchy yet buttery crust, rich and smooth filling, and fudgy ganache topping.

 I made this cheesecake for Father’s Day this past weekend and everyone loved it!
 You can serve alongside fresh strawberries or raspberries to really complement the chocolate flavor.

 How to Make Death by Chocolate Cheesecake